sultancodess/shoose/README.md

 - JavaScript

 ## Getting Started
-To view or run this project locally, follow these steps:
+To view or run this project locally, follow these steps

 1. Clone this repository:
    ```bash